 - $250,000, which is the coverage limit for NFIP insurance

 However, if your home has a rebuild cost (or a mortgage) of more than $250,000, your lender may require that you buy additional coverage beyond the NFIP maximum.
 It's not a legal requirement, so not all lenders will insist that you buy excess flood insurance.
-You may find a lender that will provide you with a mortgage, even if NFIP flood insurance doesn't completely protect you.
+You may find a lender that will provide you with a mortgage even if NFIP flood insurance doesn't completely protect you.

-Even if you're not required to buy excess flood coverage, it may be worth the extra expense, especially if you live in an area at a high risk for flooding.
+Even if you're not required to buy excess flood coverage, it may be worth the extra expense, especially if you live in an area at high risk for flooding.
 Special flood hazard areas have a 26% chance of flooding over the course of a 30-year mortgage.
 If your home is completely destroyed and the $250,000 is not enough to cover the cost to repair or rebuild your house, you'll be on the hook for the remaining costs.
-Carefully consider the risks against the price of coverage before deciding whether you should buy excess flood coverage.
+Carefully weigh the risks against the price of coverage before deciding whether you should buy excess flood coverage.

 Most people do not need excess flood insurance.
 In particular, you don't need it if your home's replacement value is less than $250,000, in which case you can get sufficient coverage through the NFIP alone.
-Additionally, we don't recommend excess flood coverage if your residence is not at a high risk of flooding, as the policy can be quite costly.
+Additionally, we don't recommend excess flood coverage if your residence is not at a high risk of flooding, as the policy could be quite costly.

 Excess flood insurance rates are set similarly to regular flood insurance prices.
 An excess flood insurance carrier will charge a different amount depending on the coverage limits you choose, whether you select coverage up to actual cash value or replacement cost value, and the overall flood risk of your home.
 Flood risk is a complex formula based on several criteria.
 These include: